LarsBreuren/real-time-web-1920/README.md

 - [x] Score system
 - [x] Diffrent options with answers
 - [x] Diffrent catogories for the quiz
+- [ ] Add a delay to the randomMovie function
 - [ ] Fix that the same movie isnt asked again. (array with asked movies).
 - [ ] Database with highscores